Certified Seed

 Kind refers to the crop, for example, cotton, alfalfa, or corn.
 The variety must also be stated.
 The seed can be traced back to the field in which it was grown by the lot number and the name of the producer, which also must be included on the tag.

 Purity is the percentage of pure seed.
-A high percentage of pure seed is required for crop seed, but seed for some chaffy grasses and native plants may be acceptable with a lower percent purity.
+A high percentage of pure seed is required for crop seed but seed for some chaffy grasses and native plants may be acceptable with a lower percent purity.
 A high pure seed percentage will provide the best results.

 Other crop seed is given as a percentage of the total weight of the package.
 Other crop seed may be allowed in very small percentages and still be eligible for certification.
 Choose seed with a near-zero percentage of other crop seed.

-Inert matter is the non-viable material in the bag, such as sand, stones, sticks, dirt, chaff, broken seeds, and vegetative materials.
+Inert matter is the non-viable material in the bag, such as sand, stones, sticks, soil, chaff, broken seeds, and vegetative materials.
 These materials do not increase yield, and one should look for and expect a very low percentage of inert matter in certified seed.

 Germination percentage is the percentage of pure seed that will produce normal plants when planted under favorable conditions.
 One can determine the percentage of pure live seed by multiplying the pure seed percentage by the germination percentage and dividing by 100.
 For example, say you have a lot of seed with 95.5% pure seed and 93% germination.
 The pure live seed percentage is 88.8%.
 The value of the seed can be determined by the percentage of pure live seed.